Maury Island Natural Area

 King County is issuing a Determination of Non-Significance under the State Environmental Policy Act (SEPA) for an Interim Clean-up Action of contaminated soil at the Maury Island Natural Area.

 Read the documents here.
-Comments will be accepted through August 4, 2016.
+Comments were accepted through August 4, 2016.

 Located on the southeast shore of Maury Island on lands formerly operated as a sand and gravel mine, the Maury Island Natural Area is now a 275-acre park.
 The park contains pure Madrone forests and habitat that supports endangered species, such as Chinook salmon, orca and bull trout.
 The site’s nearly one mile of shoreline is the longest undeveloped stretch of Puget Sound shoreline in King County.
 When combined with the nearby 320-acre Maury Island Marine Park, the two parks represent the largest public holding of protected marine shoreline in all of Puget Sound.